 Generally, everyone has access to the Internet.
 However, this is not absolute because access to some sites is restricted either by the site’s initiative or by state regulations.

 Internet Service Providers have limited liability as to what is contained on websites.
-However, they are responsible for detecting, reporting, and blocking content that are violating copyright laws.
+However, they are responsible for detecting, reporting, and blocking content that is violating copyright laws.

-Question #4: Is there such thing as unintentional plagiarism?
+Question #4: Is there such a thing as unintentional plagiarism?

 Yes.
 Our definition of plagiarism has always contained the phrase “negligent removing of credit to the owner” to emphasize that plagiarism can be done by negligence either by forgetting to input citations or by accidentally deleting them.
 We must then be extra careful before finalizing our works to ensure that we have included correct citation so we won’t commit unintentional or neglectful plagiarism.